Multidimensional continued fractions and symbolic codings of toral translations: Proofs of the main results

-Assume that a directive sequence is left proper (infinitely often).
-We can transform the directive sequence to make it proper.
-From \cite[Corollary~5.5]{BCDLPP:19}, if $(X,S)$ is a primitive unimodular proper $S$-adic subshift, then if it is balanced on letters, then it is also balanced on all its factors.
-Hence cylinders associated to factors are also bounded remainder sets. \end{proof}
+Assume now that the directive sequence~$\bsigma$ is left proper.
+Then by \cite[Lemma~3.2]{BCDLPP:19} the shift $(X_{\bsigma},\Sigma)$ can be represented as $(X_{\bsigma'},\Sigma)$, where $\bsigma'$ is proper (and still unimodular).
+Like~$\bsigma$, also $\bsigma'$ is primitive; see again the first part of the proof of Lemma~\ref{l:strongconvergence}.
+From \cite[Corollary~5.5]{BCDLPP:19}, we gain that if a primitive unimodular proper $S$-adic shift $(X_{\bsigma},\Sigma)$ is balanced for letters, then it is also balanced for words.
+Hence, cylinders associated with factors are also bounded remainder sets, by Proposition~\ref{prop:balance}. \end{proof}

-The following proposition makes the assertions of Theorem~\ref{theo:main} more concrete and extends the results in case of proper substitutions.